-In 2018, Peterborough Distribution Inc. connected 99% of 247 eligible low-voltage residential and small business customers (those utilizing connections under 750 volts) to its system within the five-day timeline prescribed by the Ontario Energy Board (OEB).
+In 2019, Peterborough Distribution Inc. connected 97% of 234 eligible low-voltage residential and small business customers (those utilizing connections under 750 volts) to its system within the five-day timeline prescribed by the Ontario Energy Board (OEB).
 This is consistent with the continued high level of service required to maintain our standards well in excess of the 90% OEB requirement.
-PDI continues to make this a priority, in alignment with our corporate objectives.
+Peterborough Distribution will continue to make this a priority, in alignment with past corporate objectives.

-Scheduled Appointments Met On Time
+• Scheduled Appointments Met on Time

-Peterborough Distribution Inc. scheduled 1121 customer meetings in 2018 to complete work requested by customers.
-Consistent with prior years, the utility met a standard significantly exceeding the industry target of 90%.
+Peterborough Distribution Inc. scheduled 813 customer meetings in 2019 to complete work requested by customers.
+The utility met a 100% appointment success rate, significantly exceeding the industry target of 90%.

-• Telephone Calls Answered On Time
+• Telephone Calls Answered on Time

-Peterborough Distribution Inc. customer service representatives received over 52,000 calls from customers and answered these calls in 30 seconds or less in 87% of these instances.
+Peterborough Distribution Inc. customer service representatives received over 64,000 calls from customers and answered these calls in 30 seconds or less in 75% of these instances.
 This result significantly exceeds the OEB-mandated 65% target for timely call response.